actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 In most cases unlike the coefficients attached to predictors, the intercept in this model is generally seen as less important as $\hat{\beta_0}$ has no direct relation to $y_i$ unlike the coefficient of predictors that can essentially determine relationships of $x_i$ and $y_i$.

-Nevertheless, it depends on our model whether or not we should consider the value of the intercept, the uncertainty of the intercept may be of big importance.
+Nevertheless, it depends on our model whether or not we should consider the uncertainty of the intercept to be of big importance.
 For instance in risk management, the intercept can serve as a threshold, and could even ask the question on whether there are other hidden risks which was not captured by the model.
 In this case, finding measures such as the confidence interval of the intercept may give insights.

 # Multiple Linear Regression